OpenINF/openinf.github.io/CONTRIBUTING.md

 ## Pull requests

-If you'd like to propose and collaborate on changes, open a [pull request][]!
+If you’d like to propose and collaborate on changes, open a [pull request][]!

 Here are a few things you can do that will increase the likelihood of having your pull request merged: